Semi-supervised Segmentation of Histopathology Images with Noise-Aware Topological Consistency: Introduction

 \section{Introduction}

-Histopathological images provide crucial insights for clinical diagnoses and treatment planning.
-Through these images, pathologists can study the morphology of cells/glands and their spatial arrangements to make diagnosis and prognosis decisions.
+In digital pathology, histopathology images can provide crucial insights for clinical diagnoses and treatment planning.
+Pathologists can make diagnosis and prognosis decisions by studying the morphology of glands/nuclei and their spatial arrangements.
 For example, assessing gland morphology can help pathologists determine different stages of colon cancer~\cite{fleming2012colorectal} and prostate cancer~\cite{montironi2005gleason}.
-Evaluating cellular morphological changes can offer insights into tumoral behavior and responses to different treatments~\cite{karasaki2023evolutionary}.
-This would traditionally rely on manual observations and annotations by pathologists and thus is costly, time-consuming and error-prone.
-To alleviate this burden, one could resort to learning approaches to automatically segment the objects of interest, such as nuclei and glands, from histopathological images.
-Fully-supervised segmentation methods~\cite{wang2022uctransnet, isensee2021nnu, cao2022swin, zhou2018unet++, graham2019mild}, however, rely on a large amount of high-quality annotations, which is still expensive and needs expert domain knowledge.
-On the other hand, semi-supervised learning (SemiSL) methods rely only on a relatively small set of annotations and try to harvest the rich information in the abundant unlabeled data.
-The core idea of these methods is to make an ``educated guess'' of the labels on unlabeled images.
-For example, \textit{pseudo-labeling} methods assign pseudo-labels to unlabeled images based on trustworthy predictions and then add these pseudo-labeled images into the training set~\cite{zhang2022boostmis, zhang2022discriminative, li2023calibrating}. \textit{Consistency-learning} methods \cite{sohn2020fixmatch,jeong2019consistency,jin2022semi} enforce the consistency among predictions of the same input image under different perturbations, so that the model can learn a robust representation.
-The consistency can be measured by Kullback-Leibler (KL) divergence, mean squared error (MSE), cross-entropy, etc. \textit{Entropy minimization} methods~\cite{vu2019advent,fang2020dmnet,wu2022mutual} reduce the uncertainty of model predictions by minimizing the entropy of the predicted probability distribution.

-Despite the success of existing semi-supervised segmentation methods, most of them focus on pixel-level accuracy and are error-prone with regard to the topology of the segmentation, i.e., the number of connected components and their spatial arrangement.
-See \cref{fig:Motivation_sample}(c) for an illustration.
-The state-of-the-art (SoTA) semi-supervised method~\cite{zhou2023xnet} still fails to properly maintain glands' topological correctness, as highlighted by the boxed regions.
-Such topological errors can cause mistakenly merged/separated glands, significantly change their morphological measures (size, aspect ratio, etc), and consequently affect the downstream analysis/prediction.
-Similar issues may happen for nuclei segmentation tasks.
-This is indeed a very common issue.
-Both glands and nuclei are objects with similar appearances.
-Furthermore, they are often densely distributed within the tissue.
-If not addressed properly, these topological errors will significantly impact downstream analysis.
+Traditionally, this would rely on manual annotations by pathologists, which is costly, time-consuming, and error-prone.
+To alleviate this burden, deep learning methods have been proposed to automatically segment the objects of interest~\cite{wang2022uctransnet, isensee2021nnu, cao2022swin, zhou2018unet++, graham2019mild}.
+However, despite their satisfactory performances, these methods still rely on a large amount of high-quality annotations, which is expensive and requires a lot of domain expertise.